Published Date: Apr 01 2023

 Recombinant trypsin

-Recombinant trypsin is an enzyme produced using genetic engineering technology.
+Recombinant trypsin is one of the recombinant enzymes produced through genetic engineering technology.
 It is a form of trypsin enzyme that is synthesized in the laboratory and not extracted from animal sources (such as pig or cow pancreas).

 Recombinant trypsin has many potential uses, including drug production, research tools, and biotechnology applications such as protein drug production, cell separation, vaccine production, and preparation of tissue samples for cell analysis, while addressing the risk of viral contamination that may come with the use of traditional pig or cow trypsin enzyme.
 The 2020 version of the Chinese Pharmacopoeia included the quality standards for non-animal source recombinant trypsin for the first time.
 Overall, recombinant trypsin is an indispensable tool enzyme in the field of biological medicine and scientific research.